brycewray/astro-site-legacy/src/pages/posts/2020/08/google-fonts-privacy.md

 I didn't know until this week that Google Fonts typefaces, if served by Google, also run afoul of the GDPR.

 When I first learned of this in the August 6, 2020, edition of the "Go Make Things" daily email newsletter I receive from developer [Chris Ferdinandi](https://gomakethings.com), my initial reaction was to doubt this information.
-I was even more skeptical about it after I read the [Google Fonts FAQ](https://developers.google.com/fonts/faq), specifically the following excerpts from a section entitled "[What does using the Google Fonts API mean for the privacy of my users?](https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users)":
+I was even more skeptical about it after I read the [Google Fonts FAQ](https://developers.google.com/fonts/faq), specifically the following excerpts from a section entitled “[What does using the Google Fonts API mean for the privacy of my users?](https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users)”:

 > Use of Google Fonts is unauthenticated.
 No cookies are sent by website visitors to the Google Fonts API.
 Requests to the Google Fonts API are made to resource-specific domains, such as fonts.googleapis.com or fonts.gstatic.com, so that your requests for fonts are separate from and do not contain any credentials you send to google.com while using other Google services that are authenticated, such as Gmail. .&nbsp;.&nbsp;.&nbsp;[Because of caching,] website visitors send very few requests to Google: We only see 1 CSS request per font family, per day, per browser.